theupdateframework/specification/tuf-spec.md

   file.
 If the new timestamp metadata file has expired, discard it, abort the update cycle, and report the potential freeze attack.

 **3**. **Download snapshot metadata file**, up to the number of bytes specified in the timestamp metadata file.
+If not specified, download up to a number of bytes set by the authors of the application using TUF.
+This may be tens of kilobytes.
 If consistent snapshots are not used (see Section 7), then the filename used to download the snapshot metadata file is of the fixed form FILENAME.EXT (e.g., snapshot.json).
 Otherwise, the filename is of the form VERSION_NUMBER.FILENAME.EXT (e.g., 42.snapshot.json), where